pupilfirst/pupilfirst/docs/exporting_data.md

 ### Students

 This is the list of active students requested in the export, and contains their personal details and tags.
-The first column, `Email Address`, will be used to identify the student in the _Submissions_ sheet.
+The first column, `ID`, is a unique identifier for the student and links to the student's report page.
+The second column, `Email Address`, will be used to identify the student in the _Submissions_ sheet.

 Similar to the _Targets_ sheet, this sheet also includes the average grade received by the student grouped by evaluation criteria.